lebao3105/hive/README.md

     A whole new file explorer for macOS.
 Finder, but better.
 </div>

+> This version of Hive is died due to its structure.
+I really can't get used to it.
+A new version will be started later.

 ## About:
 `hive` is a file explorer for macOS.
 At its core, `hive` is pure Python and uses the `customtkinter` module.
 This project is meant to be a simple file explorer with a clean and modern UI.
 While it's not as good as Finder yet, `hive` is meant to be a replacement for the somewhat dull, complex Finder.
 Users will be able to do everything they can in Finder, just without the clutter and extra nonsense. `hive` is targeted at casual users.
 People who don't need to harvest the full power of the operating system and file system.